 \section{Discussion and Conclusion}

-We have introduced NF-APACT, a self-supervised framework achieving fast, state-of-the-art performance in joint reconstruction of initial pressure and SOS in PACT.
-This method combines the neural field representation from computer graphics with an extension of the optical metaphors of autofocus and adaptive optics used in previous methods to a multichannel image representation analogous to a focal stack.
+We have introduced a self-supervised framework achieving fast, state-of-the-art performance in joint reconstruction of initial pressure and speed of sound in PACT.
+This method combines the neural field representation from computer graphics with an extension of the optical metaphors of autofocus and adaptive optics used in previous methods to a multi-channel image representation analogous to a focal stack.
 We highlight the following as the key features of our novel method:

-\begin{itemize} \item {\em Reliability and interpretability.} NF-APACT combines signal processing with neural networks to provide reasonable guess of the SOS without a black box.
-In contrast to deep learning methods where neural networks are trained on large datasets, our method utilizes a small MLP as an efficient representation in a physics-based framework.
-Our approach enhances reliability and interpretability, making it well-suited for scientific and medical applications where black-box models are often undesirable. \item {\em Time-performance trade-offs.} Existing reconstruction methods offer diverse solutions for different demands.
+\textbf{Reliability and interpretability.} Our method combines signal processing with neural networks to provide reasonable guess of the SOS without a black box.
+In contrast to deep learning methods where neural networks are trained on large datasets, our method utilizes a small MLP as an efficient representation in a physics-based framework and incorporates redundant information in the measurements to efficiently solve a partially-blind inverse problem.
+Our approach enhances reliability and interpretability, making it well-suited for scientific and medical applications where black-box models are often undesirable.

+\textbf{Time-performance trade-offs.} Existing reconstruction methods offer diverse solutions for different demands.
 Based on our benchmarking, we can recommend Dual-SOS DAS with a properly-selected SOS for real-time removal of many aberrations.
-When image quality is key, we offer a new method to access state-of-the-art reconstruction of initial pressure and SOS in roughly 1 minute.
-The number of training epochs and learning rate in NF-APACT further allow for customization of the time-performance trade-off.
-Additionally, we demonstrate 6-second reconstruction when SOS is measured directly. \item {\em Generalizability.} Although only demonstrated in 2D, our framework could potentially extend to 3D PACT systems.
-In 3D PACT, where 2D scans from various locations and orientations are combined to reconstruct a 3D volume, the major challenge lies in the large number of unknowns in the 3D SOS, which scales up the computational cost by order of magnitudes.
-To address this challenge, the efficient SOS representation combined with the efficient and differentiable forward model in NF-APACT offers a promising solution.
-By reducing the degree of freedoms and lowering computational costs, NF-APACT could enable practical 3D PACT applications. \end{itemize}
+When image quality is key, we offer a new method to access state-of-the-art reconstruction of the IP and SOS in roughly 40 seconds.
+The delay count, network size, and number of training epochs in NF further allow for customization of the time-performance trade-off.
+Additionally, we demonstrate 3-second reconstruction when SOS is measured directly.